nhsconnect/FHIR-CDS/pages/explore/api_post_isvalid.md

 tags: [rest,fhir,api]
 sidebar: ctp_rest_sidebar
 permalink: api_post_isvalid.html
-summary: $isValid implementation guidance
+summary: Determine if a CDSS is able to provide valid ServiceDefinitions for a given context
 ---

 {% include custom/search.warnbanner.html %}
-## isValid Interaction ##
+## Service Validity Interaction ##

 This is a [FHIR Operation](https://www.hl7.org/fhir/stu3/operations.html) performed by an EMS.
-It is performed at the ServiceDefinition resource type level at the start of a triage journey in order to check whether this CDSS is appropriate for the current journey.
+It is performed at the ServiceDefinition resource type level at the start of a triage journey in order to check whether this CDSS is able to provide ServiceDefinitions appropriate for the current journey.

 ## Request Headers ##